-This Lent (and in your sanctification/recovery journey as a whole), think of Jesus’ words as his wedding vows to you.
+Today (and in your sanctification/recovery journey as a whole), think of Jesus’ words as his wedding vows to you.
 He is giving himself fully to you, holding nothing back.

-This Lent (and throughout your sanctification/recovery journey), can you say back to him, “This is my body, given for you”?
+Today (and throughout your sanctification/recovery journey), can you say back to him, “This is my body, given for you”?

 You can say it in the moment of temptation, in the moment of faithfulness, in the moment of loneliness, in the moment of confusion.
 You can say it when sick, when healthy, when weary, when energetic.
 You can say it at church, when you kneel, when you life your voice to sing.
 You can say it at work, when you teach students trigonometry, when you feed the poor, when you touch the hand of a neighbor in distress, when you treat others with kindness.

 Jesus, you have made me a spirit-body self.
 Both my heart and my flesh cry out for you, the living God.
 Jesus, you have given me all that you are, including your body—unto death and resurrection.
 One day, you will come for me in the flesh.
 So I say to you this day, Lord: This is my body, given for you.

 I’d love to hear from you.
 Leave a comment below.
 What strikes you most about this post?